gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

     canvas.height = 300;

-As for setting a canvas's display size if you don't have any CSS that affects the canvas's display size the display size will be the same size as its backbuffer.
-So the 2 examples above the canvas's backbuffer is 400x300 and its display size is also 400x300.
+As for setting a canvas's display size if you don't have any CSS that affects the canvas's display size the display size will be the same size as its drawingbuffer.
+So the 2 examples above the canvas's drawingbuffer is 400x300 and its display size is also 400x300.

-Here's an example of a canvas who's backbuffer is 10x15 pixels that is displayed 400x300 pixels on the page
+Here's an example of a canvas who's drawingbuffer is 10x15 pixels that is displayed 400x300 pixels on the page

     <canvas id="c" width="10" height="15" style="width: 400px; height: 300px;"></canvas>